At the Palade Pass one of the largest bunker of South Tyrol can be found, including the Gampen Gallery and a mineral exhibition.

 bunker (without guide):

 free for children under 6 years

 Season from Easter to October 2023.
-Guided tours for groups of at least 6 people also outside the opening hours (on request).
+Guided tours for groups of 6 and more persons also outside the opening hours (on request).
 Warm clothing recommended (temperature: 6 to 8 degrees C).